Welcome to today's edition of the Rush 24-7 podcast.

 There's a process that goes on inside the Justice Department about leaks.

-I presume that process is moving forward.
+And I presume that process is moving forward.

 My personal opinion is it was a shameful act for someone to disclose this very important program in time of war.

-But it is a shameful act by somebody who has got secrets of the United States Government and feels like they need to disclose them publicly.
+But it is a shameful act by somebody who has got secrets of the United States government and feels like they need to disclose them publicly.

-Patrick Fitzgerald, the prosecutor's prosecutor, and he is underway, and he's working on that very serious crime, the leaking of Valerie Plame's name by somebody.
+Yeah, and let me say something about that because we've got this independent counsel investigation, Patrick Fitzgerald, the prosecutor's prosecutor, and he is underway, and he's working on that very serious crime, the leaking of Valerie Plame's name by somebody.

 We've got to find out who.